ropensci/rtika/README.md

 Installation
 ------------

 To start, you need R and `Java 8` or `OpenJDK 1.8`.
 Higher versions work.
 To check your version, run the command `java -version` from a terminal.
 Get Java installation tips at <https://www.java.com/en/download/> or <http://openjdk.java.net/install/>.
 Because the `rJava` package is ***not*** required, installation is simple.
-You can cut and paste the following:
+You can cut and paste the following snippet:

 ``` r
 install.packages('rtika', repos = 'https://cloud.r-project.org')